bayardw/IdentityServer4.Authorization.Code/README.md

 # IdentityServer4.Authorization.Code
-IdentityServer4 Example of an Authorization Code Flow (Grant).
-This project grew out of the need for an example IdentityServer4 client using the Authorization Code Flow.
+An IdentityServer4 Example of an OAuth 2.0 Authorization Code Flow (Grant).
+This project grew out of the need for an example IdentityServer4 client using the OAuth 2.0 Authorization Code Flow.

 ## Getting Started
 ### Prerequisites